 • Chunky heatsinks or even active cooling fans over the VRM

-And yes, tiny fans might feel like overkill—until you’re trying to hold 5.2 GHz on 16 cores and the VRM area starts glowing like a toaster.
+And yes, tiny fans might feel like overkill, until you’re trying to hold 5.2 GHz on 16 cores under sustained load.

 3.3.2 When Can You Chill?